-AT OREGON TECH: Safford is in his fourth full year as Sports Information Director...was named SID in March of 2022 and oversees the media relations and promotion of all intercollegiate athletic programs...also serves as the Voice of the Owls on KLAD AM/FM and on the Owls Sports Network.
+AT OREGON TECH: Safford is in his fifth full year as Sports Information Director...was named SID in March of 2022 and oversees the media relations and promotion of all intercollegiate athletic programs...also serves as the Voice of the Owls on KLAD AM/FM and on the Owls Sports Network.

 PRIOR TO OREGON TECH: The longest tenured SID in Cascade Conference history, Safford spent 21 years (2001-2022) at The College of Idaho, where he built their athletic communication office into one of the best in the Northwest at any level...handled the day-to-day media relations duties for 20 sports – overseeing the start-up of C of I’s successful cross country/track and field, swimming and diving and football programs – along with creating the College’s athletic social media platforms..served as the voice of C of I football, basketball, baseball, softball, volleyball and soccer on radio and via the internet throughout his career, while also spending 10 seasons as the radio voice of the Boise Hawks, the former Northwest League affiliate of the Chicago Cubs...spent 1998-2001 as SID at fellow CCC institution, Evergreen State.